NSK Ltd.: History

+Nippon Seiko Limited partnership company was established in Tokyo in 1914 with a team of six employees under president Takehiko Yamaguchi.
+This partnership company successfully developed Japan's first ball bearings.

+The company's first inaugural general meeting of shareholders was held on 8th of November 1916.
+This day is considered as the founding date of NSK Ltd. In 1926 company started mass production of steel balls in Osaki plant & in 1934 another new plant in Tokyo (Tamagawa Plant).

 Present day business

 30,577 employees form a worldwide technology network consisting of over 65 production plants in 14 countries.
 Approximately three million new bearings are manufactured per day (from miniature bearings with a one-millimetre bore to bearings with a diameter of five meters).